Improved stellarator permanent magnet designs through combined discrete and continuous optimizations: Summary of the rounded continuous optimization approach

 Renderings of this solution, showing the magnet positions, orientations, and dipole moments for one half-period of the torus, are shown in Fig.~\ref{fig:vectors_rc}.
 Note that the arrangement of magnet positions leaves space for multiple access ports on the top, bottom, and outboard sides (right column), illustrating the flexibility of the permanent magnet concept and associated optimization methods for accommodating arbitrary spatial requirements for other device components.
 In addition, many of the available magnet positions on the outboard side are left unused, as can be seen in the gaps in the magnets through which the vacuum vessel is visible.
 By contrast, the magnet positions on the inboard side of the torus (left column) are nearly fully occupied.

 For this solution, the two continuous optimizations in \textsc{Famus} each determined $\rho$, $\theta$, and $\phi$ for dipoles at each of the 58,258 positions in the input arrangement, constituting a total of 174,774 free parameters.
 The field error metric $f_B$ was estimated based on evaluations of $\mathbf{B}\cdot\mathbf{\hat{n}}$ at 8,192 test points on the target plasma boundary.
 The optimizations were each run for 200 quasi-Newton iterations.
-Optimizations in \textsc{Famus} for problems of this size typically took 1-2 hours to run using 32 CPUs on the Eddy cluster at Princeton University.
-The final discretization step took less than 1 minute on a single CPU.
+Using 64 cores on a 2.9 GHz Intel Cascade Lake processor node on the Stellar cluster at Princeton University \cite{stellar_cluster}, the first-stage \textsc{Famus} optimization took 53 minutes and the second-stage optimization took 55 minutes.
+The final discretization step took about 2 seconds on a single core.
+Thus, the full rounded continuous optimization procedure had a wall clock time of 108 minutes, corresponding to 115 CPU-hours.

 The solution had a field error metric of $f_B=1.20\times10^{-4}$~T$^2$m$^2$.
 Prior to the final discretization step (i.e. after the second continuous optimization), the error metric was $3.76\times10^{-5}$~T$^2$m$^2$.
 The increase in $f_B$ following the discretization is to be expected, as the discretization modified the dipole moments with no requirement to reduce or maintain $f_B$.
 Nevertheless, free-boundary equilibrium modeling using the magnetic field produced by the discretized solution indicated that its field accuracy was sufficient for confining the target plasma equilibrium.
 This solution will be designated as ``RC'' when comparing with other solutions in this paper.